MihaiTheCoder/BehavioralPatterns/README.md

 * When you want to externalize part of the algorithm

 ### c.
 Actors
+* Context -> Class that is using the strategy
+* Strategy -> Strategy to be used by the context
 ### d.
 Pitfalls
+* Client needs to be aware of the strategy, and be able to choose the strategy
+* You might move the complicated decision of what to execute to the client out of the context.
 ### e.
 Flavors
+* Classic -> Using separate class for each strategy
+* Using Lambda -> Instead of having a class for each strategy, we could use lambda expression
 ### f.
 Examples
+* Shipping calculator: Starting class: ShippingCalculator.ShippingWithStrategyExample
+	* Decide what cost do I have if I want to ship a product via multiple shipping services
+	* Motivational Example starting class: ShippingCalculator.ShippingWithStrategyExample
+* Arrange interview: Starting class: ArrangeInterview.Strategy.ArrangeInterviewExample
+	* Decide what should we do if we want to hire an employee, taking into consideration that it might be (dev, designer, tester, manager, devop), depending on his experience he might be (junior, medium, senior, rockstar) and we might decide to hire him as (contractor, part time, full time)
+	* Motivational example: ArrangeInterview.ArrangeInterviewMotivationalExample

 9. Template pattern
 ------------------